osg-htc/docs/docs/data/stashcache/install-cache.md

       - ANY_PUBLIC
 ```

-This is an example of a cache server that only serves authenticated data from the OSG VO:
+This is an example registration for a cache server that only serves authenticated data from the OSG VO:
 ```yaml
   MY_AUTH_STASHCACHE_CACHE:
     FQDN: my-auth-cache.example.net